Skip to Content

 Ideally, you should concentrate it at the base of the tree because that’s where the infestation is likely to exist.

-Remember that ants hate peppermint oil and they are going to flee very quickly.
-But if you think that only spraying the solution once is going to do the trick, you are sorely mistaken.
+Ants hate peppermint oil and they are going to flee very quickly, but if you think that only spraying the solution once is going to do the trick, you are sorely mistaken.
+You need to apply it regularly for at least a few days if you want to see any good results.

 2 – Insecticide